CERN-PH-CMG/cmgtools-lite/TTHAnalysis/python/plotter/tHq-multilepton/README.md

 A current set of minitree outputs is at:
 ```
-/afs/cern.ch/work/p/peruzzi/ra5trees/809_June9_ttH_skimOnlyMC_3ltight_relax_prescale
+/afs/cern.ch/work/s/stiegerb/TTHTrees/13TeV/mixture_jecv6prompt_datafull_jul20
 ```
-You might have to ask Marco Peruzzi for access rights to it.
+You might have to ask Benjamin for access rights to it.

 ----------------

-### Producing mini trees
+### Producing mini trees yourself

 It's advisable to put the version of the code used for a production on a separate branch on github.
 The branch used for the ICHEP samples is on the `80X_for2016basis_ttH` branch on [Marco's github](https://github.com/peruzzim/cmgtools-lite/tree/80X_for2016basis_ttH/TTHAnalysis/cfg).